ww1659/platty/README.md

 ## Hosted Version

 You can access the hosted version of the project at [https://platty-3hoyk3f27-ww1659s-projects.vercel.app/](https://platty-3hoyk3f27-ww1659s-projects.vercel.app/).
-You can sign up for a new account, or sign in with the following test credentials (as you will not have admin permissions to create events).
-These are test credentials so won't allow any Google actions to take place, but this account is configured as an admin.
+You can sign up for a new account, or sign in as a guest with admin rights (to be able to create events).
+These are test credentials so won't allow any Google actions to take place, but this account is configured as a community admin for event creation.

-email: thisisasampleemailaddress@sampleemail.com
-password: Password123

 ## Table of Contents